revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 <summary><b> Show Answer </b></summary>
 <blockquote>

-- JDK stands for **J**ava **D**evelopment **K**it that contains JRE and developments tools like compilers and debuggers which are useful for developing java applications.
+- JDK stands for **J**ava **D**evelopment **K**it that contains JRE and developments tools like compilers and debuggers which are useful for developing Java applications.
-- For instance, JDK contains `javac` i.e., java compiler helps us to compiles java source file `MyPrg.java` and generates the class file `MyPrg.class`.
+- For instance, JDK contains `javac` i.e., Java compiler helps us to compiles Java source file `MyPrg.java` and generates the class file `MyPrg.class`.

  </blockquote>
  </details>